ELC/elc.github.io-content/blog/ploting-fractals-with-python.md

 The following examples were compiled from several places publicly available on internet.
 I decided to port them to Python with the help of the Turtle module, center them, adding colors and provide a way to export them in vectorial format.

-Because the browser execute Python via [Skulpt](http://www.skulpt.org/) and Colorsys isn't supported yet, the animations will be Black & White but images with colors and the corresponding code to generate them will be provided.
-Each animation has a code associated which you can open and fork in [Repl.it](https://repl.it/)
+Because the browser execute Python via [Skulpt](http://www.skulpt.org/){: target="_blank"} and Colorsys isn't supported yet, the animations will be Black & White but images with colors and the corresponding code to generate them will be provided.
+Each animation has a code associated which you can open and fork in [Repl.it](https://repl.it/){: target="_blank"}

 **WARNING: The animations you are about to see are quite large in size, it is recommended to see them only with a good connection.
 The Repl snippet may not work since it uses your resources so mobile users might not be able to see it properly.**